Looking to get a six-pack? For most guys that could be broken down to:

 For example, let’s say there’s a guy who’s 6’1 tall, 160 pounds, and 15% bodyfat.
 That would mean he’s got around 24 pounds of fat on his body.
 He can’t see his abs because there is a layer of fat on top of them and his abs are small and untrained.

 Now imagine that he’s been working out diligently for 3–5 years, and he’s now 190 pounds at 12% bodyfat.
-That would mean he’d now have 23 pounds of body fat, and even though his total amount of fat is pretty similar, his bodyfat percentage had changed quite a lot.
+That would mean he’d now have 23 pounds of body fat, and even though his total amount of fat is pretty much the same as before, his bodyfat percentage has dropped quite a lot.

 All of a sudden his bodyweight became more shaped by muscle and less by fat, so he’s radically overhauled the look and function of his body.